-After The Quake: Music, Politics, and Spirituality in Haiti
+After the Quake: Music, Politics and Spirituality in Haiti

 For this exclusive Afropop Worldwide Hip Deep report, producer Ned Sublette travels to Port-au-Prince, where he checks in with bandleader Richard Morse of RAM, and with Lolo and Manzé Beaubrun of Boukman Eksperyans, both of whom produced hotly controversial carnival songs this year.
-In a country where the president, Michel Martelly, was formerly the #1 dance-music singer, the complexities of politics are felt in music.
+In a country where the president, Michel Martelly, was formerly the number-one dance-music singer, the complexities of politics are felt in music.
 We’ll look at how vodou and carnival interact to provide a vocabulary for political expression in the tense post-quake atmosphere.
-We’ll meet 95-year-old Emerante de Pradines Morse, who was the first singer to perform the songs of vodou as entertainment in Port-au-Prince; we’ll hear from historian Laurent Dubois, author of Haiti: The Aftershocks of History; and we’ll go crowd-surfing in the crush of carnival at Jakmel, the southern Haitian port city that was once a colonial cousin to New Orleans.
+We’ll meet 95-year-old Emerante de Pradines Morse, who was the first singer to perform the songs of vodou as entertainment in Port-au-Prince; we’ll hear from historian Laurent Dubois, author of Haiti: The Aftershocks of History; and we’ll go crowd-surfing in the crush of carnival at Jacmel, the southern Haitian port city that was once a colonial cousin to New Orleans.
 Produced with support from a Knight Luce Fellowship for Reporting on Global Religion, a program of the University of Southern California’s Knight Chair in Media and Religion.